mtgjson/mtgjson-website/docs/data-models/rulings/index.md

 ---
-{
-  'title': 'Rulings',
-  'schema': 'rulings',
-  'meta':
-    [
-      { 'property': 'og:title', 'content': 'Rulings' },
+title: Rulings
+head:
+  - - meta
+    - property: og:title
+      content: Rulings
+  - - meta
+    - name: description
+      content: The Rulings Data Model describes a list of rulings for a Card.
+  - - meta
+    - property: og:description
-      { 'name': 'description', 'content': 'The Rulings Data Model describes a list of rulings for a Card.' }, { 'property': 'og:description', 'content': 'The Rulings Data Model describes a list of rulings for a Card.' }, { 'name': 'keywords', 'content': 'mtg, magic: the gathering, mtgjson, json, rules, rulings, ruling' }, ],
+      content: The Rulings Data Model describes a list of rulings for a Card.
-}
+  - - meta
+    - name: keywords
+      content: mtg, magic the gathering, mtgjson, json, rulings
 ---

 # Rulings